To qualify, an applicant must:

 No. Grant funds shall be used for working capital expenses that occur in the regular course of business.
 The purchase of equipment is not regarded as a working capital expense.

-This is a grant - not a loan - and you will not be required to pay it back.
+This is a grant – not a loan – and you will not be required to pay it back.
 However, the state reserves the right to audit the use of funds and may conduct an audit check on a random selection of grant recipients.
-Grant recipients who are found to have violated the terms of the application process or grant agreement may be required to refund the state.
+Grant recipients that are found to have violated the terms of application process or grant agreement may be required to refund the state.

 Please consult your accountant, lawyer, or other tax advisor.
 DEED is unable to provide tax advice.
+Generally yes this would be considered taxable income.

 No, there are no job creation requirements for the Small Business Relief Grants.